 We utilized a Logistic Regression model as the baseline model.
 There is research to suggest that this could have been our only model, as it works well for classification problems.
 However, we wanted to explore decision trees further since these are common in Kaggle competitions.
 We were able to derive feature importance from this model.

 For the decision tree models, we captured feature importance from the gini index calculations.
 We pruned the tree to determine optimal split to improve generalization and regulate the complexity of the model.
 Although fine-tuning the hyperparameters of an individual decision tree may yield some enhancements, a more potent approach involves combining the outcomes of multiple decision trees trained with slightly diverse parameters.
-To achieve this, we tried the Random Forest model.
+To achieve this, we tried the Random Forest model after evaluating our single Decision Tree model.
+We defined various functions to visualize the optimal hyperparameters of the model in an attempt to avoid overfitting.

+We then explored the training process of our (GBM) model.
+The term "gradient" in GBM signifies that each decision tree aims to minimize the loss from the preceding iteration, akin to the concept of gradient descent.
+Meanwhile, the term "boosting" encapsulates the overarching technique of training new models to enhance the performance of an existing model.
+In contrast to Random Forest, which attains diversity by independently training each tree with random subsets of features, Gradient Boosting Machine (GBM) takes a sequential approach.
+For consistency across our machine learning workflow, we trained our XGBoost model on top 10 features established from the feature importance of our Random Forest model.
+We hoped that this would make it easier to manage and compare the models.
+Again, we defined various functions to visualize the optimal hyperparameters of the model in an attempt to avoid overfitting.

 Results: